 Before joining SIEDC, Jodi served as the Executive Director of the Staten Island March of Dimes.

-Jaclyn B. Gerard, Director of Membership & Marketing
+Jaclyn B. Gerard, Director of Marketing & Outreach

-As Director of Membership & Marketing, Jaclyn B. Gerard leads a team of creative and innovative individuals all with a like-minded goal to service the SIEDC and it’s members.
+As Director of Marketing & Outreach, Jaclyn B. Gerard leads a team of creative and innovative individuals all with a like-minded goal to service the SIEDC and it’s members.

 Born and raised on Staten Island and a proud alumni of Staten Island Technical High School, Jaclyn takes pride in her community and is committed to continuing to elevate the economic development of her hometown.